MateoPedro/TimeSeriesForecasting/README.md

 ## Files

-- `Data`: This folder contains all relevant data files.
+- `Datas`: This folder contains all relevant data files.
-- `FavoritaSalesForecasting.ipynb`: This Jupyter Notebook contains all the code used in this project.
+- `TimeSeriesForecasting.ipynb`: This Jupyter Notebook contains all the code used in this project.
 - `README.md`: The file you're currently reading.

 ## Model Details